-1.4.14 Initial Airworthiness Approvals
+1.4.14 INITIAL AIRWORTHINESS APPROVALS

 - a.
-Military Type Certificate (MTC) - i.
-On completion of design, development, testing and evaluation of Air System, Main Contractor shall prepare the Air System Type Record and submit to CEMILAC.
-CEMILAC shall issue the MTC and the TCDS for the Air System to the Main Contractor when compliance to approved TCB has been achieved.
+Military Type Certificate (MTC) - On completion of design, development, testing and evaluation of Air System, Main Contractor shall prepare the Air System Type Record and submit to ii.

-ii.
 MTC signifies that the Air System as defined by the TCDS has achieved Initial Airworthiness Approval and that series production can be initiated as per approved SOP.